morincer/teamcity-plugin-saml/README.md

 The plug-in adds ability to authenticate users with SAML-based SSO providers (like Okta, Onelogin etc.).

-The plug-in is still under active development (see the [todo list](./teamcity-plugin-saml-server/todo.txt)) and is currently provides only basic functionality.
+The plug-in is still under active development (see the [todo list](./teamcity-plugin-saml-server/todo.txt)) and is currently provides only basic functionality - you manually setup SAML interaction and it authenticates users given SAML assertions recieved from IdP.

+Things the plug-in does NOT currently support (but they're on the roadmap):

+* Metadata import and generation
+* Multi-tenancy
+* Creating new users on login
+* Authenticating against the e-mail field
+* Pre-defined profiles for major SAML identity providers

 ## Installation